VCG/bibutils/README.md

 # bibutils
-Utility functions &amp; instructions for working with VCG Zotero
+Biblography utility functions for the VCG

 ### Setup
 Setup and activate the conda environment: